VET in Schools

 Most VETiS students attend TAFE for one day a week throughout the academic year, with VETiS qualifications taking two years to complete.

-First year students will usually attend GippsTAFE from February to December and second year students will usually start in February and complete their second year in October, in order to give them time to prepare for final exams.
+Students start each year in February and complete their study in October/November, in order to give them time to prepare for final exams.

 What do I do now?